Contributing to HADDOCK3

 the documentation website.

-You can render the documentation locally to inspect the end result
+You can render the documentation locally to inspect the end result before creating a pull request.
+To compile the documentation locally:

-activate the haddock3
+haddock3

-python environment inside the haddock3 github
+python environment inside the haddock3 github folderrun the following commands:

-webpage if you want to exploit any advanced feature of Sphinx, but we
+We invite you to read through Sphinx-doc webpage if you want to exploit any advanced feature of Sphinx, but we already provide examples for virtually any use you may need.

 If you need to install any additional library, talk to us first.
 The